h-sharda/Chess/README.md

 # Chess
-Chess Simulator based on JFrame
+Chess Simulator and Bot based on JFrame

 This main branch lists all the stable verisons created during production process
 1) Working on terminal